learn-co-curriculum/java-static-default-methods-interfaces/README.md

 ```

 What we have just run into is the infamous **diamond problem**.
 The diamond
-problem is when a class inherits two methods that are the same.
-In this case,
+problem is when a class inherits two methods that have the same method
-the compiler isn't sure which `turnAlarmOff()` method the `Car` should call
+signature.
+In this case, the compiler isn't sure which `turnAlarmOff()` method
-since it implements both the `Vehicle` interface and the `Alarm` interface.
+the `Car` should call since it implements both the `Vehicle` interface and the
-This problem is actually why multiple inheritance is not supported in Java.
+`Alarm` interface.
+This problem is actually why multiple inheritance is not
-Unfortunately, it comes back to us with default methods and interfaces.
+supported in Java.
+Unfortunately, it comes back to us when it comes to default
+methods and interfaces.

 Okay, so how do we solve it?